baleada/docs/assets/md/logic/classes/Animateable.md

 ```
 :::

-Given those keyframes and that frame handler, your `Animatable` instance would progressively change the text content of your element, making it look like the word "Baleada" is being typed across the screen.
+Given those keyframes and that frame handler, your `Animateable` instance would progressively change the text content of your element, making it look like the word "Baleada" is being typed across the screen.